Advice for Young Investors

 Your parents and grandparents have done some good things.
 I believe that a child born today faces better prospects than one born at the time of my own son.
 He enjoyed better prospects than someone born twenty years earlier.

-If you live in the US or some other advanced economy, you have already won a lottery.
+Correspondingly, if you live in the US or some other advanced economy, you have already won a lottery.
 One of the issues you face is demographic.
 There are fewer workers and more claimants on benefits.
 This is a long-term economic problem for the US, and it may well be worse in other countries.

 If I were a young person I would be clamoring for reform and impatient with extreme partisans that blocked solutions.
 You should read about and study these issues.